-Given good conditions, the arrival date may be earlier.
-You may of course stay on board until given date.
-There might also be some waiting to be allowed to get into port.
+Given good weather conditions, the arrival date may be earlier.
+You may of course stay on board until the given date.
+There may also be some waiting to be allowed to get into port.

 |Extra night on board incl. breakfast, € 60 per night.

-Max 1 night before and/or 1 night after the voyage 2), not before leg 1 and after leg 2.
-Check-in on board 2 hours before departure, if no other information is given.
+Max 1 night prior to and/or 1 night after the voyage 2), not before leg 1 and after leg 2.
+Check-in on board 2 hours before departure, unless other information is provided.
 Trainees taking part on several voyages may stay on board incl. breakfast during harbor stays.

 |34||Delfzijl –Antwerp – Lisbon||Incl. three nights in Antwerp with breakfast||1655|

 |56||Lisbon – Cadiz – A Coruña||Incl. three nights in Cadiz with breakfast||1710|

 Youth 12 -25 years: 10% discount applies on each leg and on special offers.
 15% discount on races for youth from 15 years.

 From Oslo to Kiel